Lower Poudre Canyon Tool Library is Now Open

 Grant Funds May Be Available Next Year for Mitigation

 PCFPD is one of four agencies participating in a $9.7 million grant called the Red Feather Lakes Area Wildfire Defense Project.
 This project will help landowners and communities with their mitigation efforts in Crystal Lakes, Glacier View, Poudre Canyon, and Cherokee Meadows.
 To learn more about this grant, go to https://www.poudrewatershed.org/redfeathercwdggrant.
-We will soon be asking residents if they want assistance with their mitigation efforts.
+We will soon ask residents if they want assistance with their mitigation efforts.